 Obviously accidents will always happen, but with Prevent Blindness America declaring December Safe Toys & Gifts Month this is the perfect opportunity to re-cap on some basic safety advice and brush up on your knowledge about buying safe, appropriate toys and what to do should you discover a potential hazard.

-With lots of tips and advice available on a number of forums this is campaign that we should find out more about.
+With lots of tips and advice available on a number of forums this is one campaign that we should definitely find out more about.